4. Emergency response process

 Inter-Agency Liaison to East Devon District Council

-In major incident situations, liaison officers from partner responder agencies may be despatched to attend the East Devon District Council emergency centre to provide an essential communication link/information flow between partner agencies.
+In major incident situations, liaison officers from partner responder agencies may be despatched to attend the East Devon Emergency Centre to provide an essential communication link/information flow between partner agencies.

 In a similar manner the district council needs to dispatch (where possible pre-nominated staff) liaison officers to other partner agencies to provide the same information flow and communications link.
 District council staff will have specialist areas of local authority knowledge that will need to be taken into account in other agency response planning and preparations.

 Pre-designated liaison officers (level of representation) will be provided as follows:

 Bronze/Operational Specialist Officers (for example Housing Officer, Environmental Health

 or Building Control Officer, whichever is most suited to the type of emergency)